Canary Pet Bird Profile

 Canaries are known and loved for their lovely singing.
 Their yellow plumage is their trademark.
 But they can actually come in many different colors (see below)!
 It’s possible that two very famous characters have caused most people to think of canaries as yellow: cartoon bird Tweety Pie (that tomcat Silvester hunts) and Woodstock, Snoopy’s bird in Peanuts.

 Canary birds are suitable for beginners as they don’t have any unusual special needs.
-But it is important to know that they don’t like being touched and cannot be hand-tamed.
+But it is important to know that they don’t like being touched and can't be hand-tamed.
 You often read that canaries can be kept alone as they don’t flock together in nature.
 It is true that they only pair up during breeding times, but they’re by no means loners as they create loose groups in the wild.
-So, they cannot be kept alone as pets.
+So, they can't be kept alone as pets.

 Are Canaries Loud?